hyperbx/Marathon/README.md

 ### Proprietary Sony video format
 The `*.pam` format is Sony's proprietary video format used for the PlayStation 3 version of the game for pre-rendered events.
 Apparently, this format consists of `*.avi` and `*.at3` data, but the only encoder available is part of the PlayStation 3 SDK and doesn't allow you to embed audio data in the video.
 There are no plans for Marathon to support this.

-### Text Font Proportion
-The `*.pfi` format defines the margin and padding per character in a given font map.
-It was supported by Marathon at one point, but only had a reader and some data wasn't fully researched.

 ### PlayStation 3 Vertex Shader Bytecode
 The `*.vpo` format is the compiled vertex shader format for the PlayStation 3 version of the game.
 There are no plans for Marathon to support this.